howzat/howzat.github.io/index.rst

 using something called Type Variance.

 Variance declares how type parameters can be changed to create new but conformant types.
-For the purposes of exposition, lets create our own Generic Type.
+For the purposes of exposition, let's create our own Generic Type.
 ::
    class Box[T]() {}